Annuities 101

 Choosing the right option means balancing your need for higher payments now with long-term security for the survivor.

-3 joint and survivor annuity benefits
+Joint and survivor annuity pros

 Choosing an annuity gives you a dependable path to security, offering consistency and reassurance.
 Here’s an overview of this annuity’s benefits and how it might fit into your financial strategy.